 The Meeting 6 Panel Report contains recommendations on the draft Human Health Risk Assessment and the Cost/Benefit Analysis.

-The forthcoming Meeting 7 Panel Report contains recommendations on the Cost/Benefit Analysis and the RWIS draft Project Summary.
+The Meeting 7 Panel Report contains recommendations on the Cost/Benefit Analysis and the RWIS draft Project Summary.

 LOTT Panel meeting in Olympia, Washington, on October 23, 2019.